yvesgurcan/story/README.md

 The `Grammar` class defines rules that dictate the procedural generation of the text while creating the game world.
 It is tightly coupled to the `Stories` class (not a singleton), which purpose is to serve the content that was generated randomly.

 The `World` class is, of course, all about the game world.
-It works with the `Environment` class (not a singleton), which defines the different `Space`s (not singletons) that the player can visit within the world.
+It works with the `Environment` class (not a singleton), which defines the different `Node`s (not singletons) that the player can visit within the world.

 ## Documentation for dependencies
 - [Prompts](https://www.npmjs.com/package/prompts)